RonanLegin/MLstripes4JWST/README.md

 ## Getting started

-To run demo.ipynb, the following dependencies are required:
+To run demo.ipynb, the following packages along with their dependencies are required:

 - numpy: `pip install numpy`.
 - tensorflow: `pip install tensorflow`.